-We are visiting patients in the community only when absolutely essential.
+We are visiting patients in the community only when we are unable to assess you by telephone or video.
 All patients will be telephoned before appointments to check that they do not have Coronavirus or the symptoms.

-It is vital for safety reasons that when our nurses do visit a patient that only one other person is in the same room as the patient and social distancing regulations of keeping 2 metres apart must be followed at all times.
+It is vital for safety reasons that when our nurses do visit a patient that only one other person is in the same room as the patient and social distancing regulations are followed at all times.